VoronDesign/Voron-Documentation/community/electronics/GadgetAngel/v2_octopus11_spi_wiring.md

 * __<span class="underline-double-trouble color-blind-red">IMPORTANT:</span>__ **Double check all the** __<span class="color-blind-green">GREEN</span>__ **jumpers are set appropriately, especially the jumpers called out by the _COLORED BOXES_, BEFORE the power supply is connected.**

-### (FAN & PROBE) Voltage Selection Diagram
+## (FAN & PROBE) Voltage Selection Diagram

 ###### ![](./images/Octopus11_SPI_VoltageSelect.png) {#Octopus11_SPI_VoltageSelect_v2}

 * If you want to open the above picture, in a new tab of your web browser, then [click here](./images/Octopus11_SPI_VoltageSelect.png){:target="_blank" rel="noopener"}

 ## Stepper Motor Drivers
-* Inspect the stepper motor drivers for left over rosin, and clean with IPA, if needed
+* - [ ] Inspect the stepper motor drivers for left over rosin, and clean with IPA, if needed
+* - [ ] Before installing heat sinks on to the stepper motor drivers,&nbsp;[please read this](#please-ensure-the-heat-sinks-are-installed-before-use)
-* Install heat sinks on all stepper motor drivers
+* - [ ] Install heat sinks on all stepper motor drivers

 ## MCU Wiring for SPI Mode